AdaCore/ada-spark-rfcs/considered/rfc-multiple_ghost_levels.md

 Effects of multiple pragmas ``Assertion_Policy``, or multiple associations in the same pragma ``Assertion_Policy``, are taken into account in order.
-So the following deactivates preconditions, except for those at ``Gold`` assertion level, as all assertions and ghost entities at ``Gold`` level are activated:
+So the following deactivates preconditions, except for those at the ``Gold`` assertion level, as all assertions and ghost entities at the ``Gold`` level are activated:

 ```Ada
 pragma Assertion_Policy (Pre => Ignore);